sopkeyn/MeXE-402_Finals_4101_Adoptante-and-Ortega/README.md

 - **🔍 Image Preprocessing**:
   Variations in lighting, weather conditions, and sign visibility posed challenges in achieving consistent detection accuracy.

-- **❌ Shape Ambiguity**:
+- **❌ Shape Ambiguity or Form Uncertainty**:
-  Overlapping or damaged signs sometimes led to misclassification, emphasizing the need for robust preprocessing and advanced feature extraction techniques.
+  Overlapping or damaged signs sometimes led to misclassification or caused errors in detection, highlighting the need for better image processing and advanced techniques to identify features accurately.
 ---

 ## 🏆 Outcomes